agiffachri11/skincare-chatbot/README.md

-# Skincare Chatbot with Solana Pay Integration
+# Skincare Assistant with Solana Pay Integration

 > A chatbot application that provides skincare product recommendations integrated with Solana payment gateway.